NorESMhub/xesmf_clm_fates_diagnostic/README.md

 ```
 will automatically do this for you.

-Otherwise you can install an environment using the file `requirements.txt` to install such an environment yourself using conda.
+Otherwise you can install an environment using the file `conda_env.yaml` to install such an environment yourself using conda (or Miniforge).
 However, be aware that to do so you also need ESMF installed and loaded before building, and you need to loaded the same ESMF module when loading the environment.
 We recommend editing the `setup.sh` file to reflect the setup needed on your machine if you build your own environment this way.

 ## Usage